elksearch/elasticsearch-cheatsheet/README.md

 - Always refer to the **[official Elastic documentation](https://www.elastic.co/docs)** for production use
 - Commands and configurations should be **tested in a non-production environment first**
-- The author is not responsible for any issues arising from the use of this content
-- Elastic Stack features and APIs may change — verify against your specific version
+- Elastic Stack features and APIs may change - verify against your specific version

 > *When in doubt, trust the [official docs](https://www.elastic.co/docs) over this repo.*